Posts Tagged ‘OnScreen DNA’

 After the iPad was announced, I came to see it as a opportunity to bring some of the OnScreen DNA software to a larger audience (using the existing code for displaying the three-dimensional DNA images on the iPad).
 I knew from experience with “DNA Day” sales for which I announced large discounts for a short period via a few Mac news sites that there were people who were not teachers that might be interested in a way to learn more about DNA for a price that wasn’t too high.

 By far the easiest path seemed to be to start with a port of OnScreen DNA Lite to the iPad.
 Partly from screen space considerations I decided to scrap the tutorial format.
 I refer the interested reader to an earlier blog post The Thinking Behind the OnScreen DNA Lite™ iPad App for more about the iPad app.
 In some ways I felt the iPad app to be better than the Mac/Win versions just because of the direct response to the fingers, unmediated by a mouse.
 But, due to limitations of the somewhat stripped down version of Open GL (graphics programming API) available on the iPad, some features were lost, such as the ability to ctrl-click on any component of the DNA model to see it labeled.
 Of course ctrl-click has no meaning for the iPad anyway.
-In place of the labeling feature I added a popover image with a key showing how all the different parts were represented in the model.
+In place of the labeling feature I added a popover image with a key showing how all the different parts alprazolam were represented in the model.

 The iPad app was launched with the old name OnScreen DNA Lite, which didn’t make all that much sense in the iPad context.
 This was rectified by the new and current name OnScreen DNA Model, which is more descriptive and avoids the implication that there is a more advanced version of the app available for the iPad.
 At the same time as the name change, the app gained a significant enhancement with an on-screen (popover on iPad) guide to facts about DNA’s geometry, molecular components, and chemical bonds and how they are displayed in the model.
 The blog post OnScreen DNA Model for iPad and iPhone: New Name, More DNA Background illustrates the changes.
 Oh yes, as the title of that post indicates, a version for the iPhone and iPod Touch is also available.